keptn/keptn.github.io/content/docs/0.8.x/operate/multi_cluster/index.md

 ## Install Keptn Control plane

-The **Control Plane** of Keptn is responsible for orchestrating your processes for continous delivery or automated operations.
+The **Control Plane** of Keptn is responsible for orchestrating your processes for continuous delivery or automated operations.

 * Before starting the installation, make yourself familiar with the ways of exposing Keptn as explained [here](../install/#install-keptn).
 Then come back and continue installing Keptn control plane.